 Belgium endives are a favourite of mine.
 They have a slightly bitter taste, that mellows when roasted, and are delicious when combined with this pomegranate and balsamic dressing.

 And pomegranates.
-Well it’s pomegranate season, just when we can use a pop of festive colour on our tables, and they are at their peak of sweetness now.
+Well it’s pomegranate season, right?
+Just when we can use a pop of festive colour on our tables, pomegranates make their appearance, and they are at their peak of sweetness now.
 I love the tart sweetness of the juice and the jewel like colour of pomegranate seeds.
 They are wonderful in salads and so many other recipes, like this Turkey & Pomegranate Salad with Bacon (think of those turkey leftovers).